renthraysk/xtorm/README.md

 ## TODO

 - [ ] SELECTs.
 No SELECT support atm.
-- [ ] Save IDs from LAST_INSERT_ID() into session variables so can insert rows into multiple tables in one UoW.
-No protobuf method using mysql's xprotocol for SET instructions so this would have to regular SQL & StmtExecute.
+- [ ] Save IDs from LAST_INSERT_ID() into variables so can insert rows into multiple tables in one UoW.
+No protobuf method using mysql's xprotocol for SET instructions so this would have to be regular SQL & StmtExecute.
+Expr Variables are currently not supported in MySQL 8.0.27.
+"ERROR 5153 (HY000): Mysqlx::Expr::Expr::VARIABLE is not supported yet"
 - [ ] More/better pool implementations.